How To Cut Through the Sales Pitch During Software Demos

 It’s possible that the way in which you’ve stated you want something to work—say how to do the handoff to the accounting team in an ERP—is custom code.
 But since this isn’t a unique business process, ask the vendor how they recommend doing the handoff.
 You may change your mind on the original steps and decide to go with how the vendor says the software is designed to perform it.

-After the demo: Get everything in writing
+After the product demo: Get everything in writing

-Hopefully, the demos have helped you make your final decision—but don’t tell the vendors your pick just yet.
+Hopefully, the product demos have helped you make your final decision—but don’t tell the vendors your pick just yet.
 Unless one completely bombed in their demo, ask both to supply documentation of what the implementation will look like.

 What to look out for in the documentation